petl-developers/petl/docs/io.rst

 write-only.

-An instance of any of the following classes can also be used as the ``source`` argument to data loading functions like :func:`tocsv` etc., with the exception of :class:`petl.io.sources.StdinSource`, :class:`petl.io.sources.URLSource` and :class:`petl.io.sources.PopenSource` which are read-only.
+An instance of any of the following classes can also be used as the ``source`` argument to data loading functions like :func:`petl.io.csv.tocsv` etc., with the exception of :class:`petl.io.sources.StdinSource`, :class:`petl.io.sources.URLSource` and :class:`petl.io.sources.PopenSource` which are read-only.